-A recent survey by LIMRA, which is an association related to the financial services industry, found that 49% of American’s are saving nothing for retirement.
-The percent is even higher for 18-34 year olds, of which 56% save nothing.
+A recent survey by LIMRA, which is an association related to the financial services industry, found that 49% of American’s have no retirement savings.
+The percent is even higher for 18-34 year olds, of which 56% have no retirement savings.
 This includes either an IRA or a retirement plan at their place of employment.

 Because we get too worried about these numbers, we need to keep a few things in mind:

 - We don’t know who was surveyed.
 They could have interviewed a bunch of people that are unemployed which would skew the numbers.
 (Note, I’m not saying this was done, I’m just pointing out a possibility.)